Ryzen 9 5900 vs Ryzen AI 9 HX 375

 So, is Ryzen AI 9 HX 375 better than Ryzen 9 5900?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen 9 5900 is ahead with a 22.5% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Ryzen AI 9 HX 375 pulls ahead with 2% better PassMark.
 Ryzen 9 5900 also has the bigger cache pool with 300% larger total L3 cache (64 MB vs 16 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen AI 9 HX 375 is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen AI 9 HX 375 is the stronger fit.
 You are getting 2% better PassMark, backed by 12 cores and 24 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen AI 9 HX 375 is still the faster CPU overall, but Ryzen 9 5900 makes more sense if price matters more than absolute performance.
-Ryzen AI 9 HX 375 is at an unclear MSRP at unclear MSRP versus $549 MSRP, and it gives you 2% better PassMark.
-The trade-off is that Ryzen 9 5900 is still the better pure gaming CPU with a 22.5% average FPS lead across 50 shared CPU game tests in our data.
-Ryzen 9 5900 is also 100.0% better value on MSRP (61.8 vs 0.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Ryzen AI 9 HX 375 is still the faster CPU overall, but Ryzen 9 5900 is easier to justify if budget matters more than peak performance.
+Ryzen AI 9 HX 375 comes in at an unclear MSRP at unclear MSRP versus $549 MSRP, and it still gives you 2% better PassMark.
+The compromise is that Ryzen 9 5900 is still the better pure gaming CPU with a 22.5% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 9 5900 is also 100.0% better value on MSRP (61.8 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?